-Members of the Maternal Health Group teach on a number of cross cutting MSc modules at LSHTM, including among others Basic Epidemiology, Extended Epidemiology, Foundations in Reproductive Health, and Current Issues in Maternal and Perinatal Health.
+Members of the Maternal and Newborn Health Group teach on a number of cross-cutting MSc modules at LSHTM, including among others Basic Epidemiology, Extended Epidemiology, Foundations in Reproductive Health, and Current Issues in Maternal and Perinatal Health.

-The module ‘Current issues in Maternal and Perinatal Health’ focuses on low and middle income countries and addresses the following public health questions: what is the burden of mortality and morbidity for women and their young babies; what are the determinants and causes of this burden; what are the available evidence-based interventions and strategies: what are their relative effectiveness; what are current topical or unresolved issues in maternal and perinatal health.
+The module ‘Current Issues in Maternal and Perinatal Health’ focuses on low and middle income countries and addresses the following public health questions: what is the burden of mortality and morbidity for women and their young babies; what are the determinants and causes of this burden; what are the available evidence-based interventions and strategies; what are their relative effectiveness; what are current topical or unresolved issues in maternal and perinatal health.
 The module includes lectures on common ground material and problem-based activities on unresolved or topical programmatic issues.
-It is attended every year by 40 students including external students and take place from the end of February to the end of March.
+It is attended every year by 40 students, including external students, and takes place from the end of February to the end of March.

-Our teaching also includes MOOCs, including the highly successful Lancet MOOC dealing with maternal health care quality, its current state worldwide and the future of maternal health.
-Another popular MOOC is the MARCH MOOC.
-It equips participants with knowledge on maternal, newborn, children and adolescent health in different areas of the globe using the most recent data available, explains current policies and programmes and facilitates debates among all participants.
+Our teaching also includes MOOCs, including the highly successful Lancet Maternal Health Series MOOC dealing with maternal health care quality, its current state worldwide and the future of maternal health.
+Another popular MOOC is the MARCH Centre MOOC (to be launched later this year).
+It equips participants with knowledge on maternal, newborn, child and adolescent health in different areas of the globe using the most recent data available, explains current policies and programmes, and facilitates debates among all participants.
 LSHTM staff have developed the teaching materials for both MOOC in collaboration with external experts.